hemanthinflecto/dicom-viewer/README.md

 # DICOM Medical Imaging Viewer with AI Analysis

-A modern web application for viewing DICOM medical scans with AI-powered analysis using OpenAI's Vision API.
+A modern web application for viewing DICOM medical scans with AI-powered analysis using Perplexity’s multimodal API.

 ## 🏗️ Architecture